srust/wordpress-operator/README.md

 # NOTES

 * PVCs are not removed when "Wordpress" is removed.
 It is intended that the data is retained for future use, unless deleted by an administrator.
-* On "minikube" the EXTERNAL-IP for the LoadBalancer will stay **<pending>**
+* On "minikube" the EXTERNAL-IP for the LoadBalancer will stay **\<pending\>**
-* Much of the configuration / naming of services is hard coded in the Operator.
+* Much of the configuration / naming of services is hard-coded in the Operator, making this a single deployment example only.
 This could be improved to support multiple deployments, perhaps through ConfigMap.
 * The mysql password is also plaintext in the yaml.
 This could be improved to be stored in a secret directly.